dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  removes *null* characters from input  *
 *  neutralizes potentially dangerous proprietary Netscape *Javascript entities*  *
-*  replaces *soft-hyphen* character (code-point '173' or '#xad'; a vulnerability in some older versions of the Opera and Mozilla [Firefox] browsers) in attribute values with spaces  *
+*  replaces *soft-hyphen* character (code-point, decimally, '173'; a vulnerability in some older versions of the Opera and Mozilla [Firefox] browsers) in attribute values with spaces  *

-*  *invalid characters* not allowed in HTML or XML are removed  ^`
+*  common *invalid characters* not allowed in HTML or XML are removed  ^`
 *  *characters from Microsoft applications* like 'Word' that are discouraged in HTML or XML can be replaced with good ones  ^~`
-*  entities for characters not allowed or discouraged in HTML or XML are neutralized  ^`
+*  entities for characters not allowed in and for most characters discouraged in HTML or XML are neutralized  ^`
 *  appropriately neutralizes '<', '&', '"', and '>' characters  ^*`

 *  understands improperly spaced tag content (like, spread over more than a line) and properly spaces them  `